nethesis/phone-island/docs/EVENTS.md

   }
   ```

-- `phone-island-conversations` The event with extenUpdate message from the WebSocket
+- `phone-island-conversations` Indicates that a message has arrived and dispatches the extenUpdate data from the WebSocket
   ```json
   {
     "foo1": {